capistrano-plugins/capistrano-safe-deploy-to/README.md

 - `sudo mkdir -p /var/www/app_name`
 - `sudo chown deploy:deploy /var/www/app_name`

-Except that is painful, unnecessary and I refuse to manually `ssh` to the server to deploy apps!
+Except that is painful, unnecessary and there's no need to manually `ssh` to the server to deploy apps!

 There are other solutions to this problem (Chef, Ansible), but if you'd like to